Metrics for Fintech Startups

 Monthly Recurring Revenue (MRR)

 This metric measures the predictable, recurring revenue generated by the company monthly.
-It's a key indicator of the stability and growth potential of a fintech startup.
-To calculate MRR, add up all the recurring revenue generated in a given month, including subscriptions, memberships, and other recurring payments.
+It's a key indicator of the stability and growth potential of a fintech startup since it especially works for businesses based on subscriptions.
+MRR is a crucial measure because it aids companies in comprehending their revenue stream and in making data-driven decisions regarding their future expansion.

 Retention Rate

-This metric measures the percentage of customers that continue to use the company's products or services over time.
-A high retention rate is a good indicator of customer satisfaction and loyalty.
-To calculate the retention rate, divide the number of customers at the end of a specific period by the number of customers at the beginning of that period, and multiply by 100.
+To calculate the retention rate, divide the number of customers at the end of a specific period (such as a month, quarter, or fiscal year) by the number of customers at the beginning of that period, and multiply by 100.
+In other words, the simple formula for the retention rate can be stated as follows:

 Net Promoter Score (NPS)